It’s a question heard a lot but can you change a financial settlement on divorce? There isn’t a yes/no answer to this question. It’s complicated.

 In addition, the court can exercise its power to change an order where it has been concluded following fraud or material non-disclosure.
 They could set aside the original financial order and impose a new one, if they had divided the pot down the middle and it later emerged that one of the parties had a secret £1m stashed away, .

 A dramatic event will occur in a minority of cases that will allow a financial settlement to be reopened.
 There was a tragic, famous example of this in the 1980s.
 An ex-wife was awarded the family home to live in with the parties’ children.
 Shortly after, she killed the children and took her own life.
 The ex-husband was able to keep the house, against the wishes of his ex-wife’s family.
 The court is looking for something that completely undermines the original order within a relatively short time of it being made.
 Such cases are rare but not unheard of.

 Getting to yes

 It is true that you can achieve almost anything by agreement.
 The court may refuse to vary part of an order within contested proceedings.
 However, with the support of skilled advisers, the parties can come to a creative, legally-binding solution together.
 This requires a high level of cooperation and goodwill, which is not always present when a relationship has broken down.
 However, the parties can explore options that could be to their mutual benefit through non-court dispute resolution forums, such as mediation.

 I can help you think outside the box which may just be worth your while!
-Feel free to give me (Gianna Lisiecki-Cunane) a call on 0161 828 1883 for an informal chat or drop me an email firstname.lastname@example.org.
+Feel free to drop me (Gianna Lisiecki-Cunane) an email email@example.com.

 If you enjoyed this article, you may also enjoy There is only one pot of money